Predators

 | Hosts in Unassigned: | various plants |

 This page collects some of my images of damage to plant stems and stemlike structures wrought by predators searching for endophagous insects.
 Click the image thumbnail for a larger version.
+(References referred to in the text below: McCollum 2016; Mapes et al. 2024).

 Birds hunting Pristerognatha agilana in Impatiens (0287)